-- A. Obligations of the United States or its agencies and instrumentalities; - B. Direct obligations of the State of Texas or its agencies and instrumentalities; - C. Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the FDIC or by the explicit full faith and credit of the United States; - Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent; - E. A certificate of deposit, or other form of deposit, issued by a state or national bank that has its main office or branch office in the State of Texas and that is placed and secured in accordance with Section 2256.010 of the Act; - F. An investment pool to the extent and manner provided by law if the Corporation by rule, order or resolution authorizes investment in the particular pool and if the investment pool conforms to the requirements of the Act.
+- A. Obligations of the United States or its agencies and instrumentalities, including the Federal Home Loan Banks; - B. Direct obligations of the State of Texas or its agencies and instrumentalities; - C. Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the FDIC or by the explicit full faith and credit of the United States; - D. Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent; - E. A certificate of deposit, or other form of deposit, that is placed and secured in accordance with the Act; - F. An investment pool to the extent and manner provided by law if the Corporation by rule, order or resolution authorizes investment in the particular pool and if the investment pool conforms to the requirements of the Act.
 To maintain eligibility, an investment pool must conform to the requirements of the Act.
 Further, the investment pool must be continuously rated no lower than AAA or AAA-m or its equivalent by at least one nationally recognized rating service and must post on their website the specific disclosures required by the Act.